 What is Retail Fraud?

 “Retail Fraud” is the legal name for shoplifting in Michigan.
-Basically, retail fraud is divided into three degrees or levels of seriousness.
-The least serious retail fraud charge is a misdemeanor, and the most serious is a felony.
+Retail fraud has three degrees or levels of seriousness.
+The lowest level retail fraud charge is a misdemeanor, and the most serious is a felony.
 To our clients, any retail fraud is serious and can potentially life-altering consequences to their freedom, finances, livelihood, reputation, and more.

 There are Three Degrees of Retail Fraud in Michigan